Talus-Network/nexus/README.md

 ## Looking forward

-Our first iteration had focused on feasibility, and as an aid in exploring the design space.
+Our first iteration focused on feasibility, and as an aid in exploring the design space.
 You can build agents that work end-to-end.
 Here are some thoughts, which also give you an idea of some of the things we are actively working on: